-Once you and the Crown prosecutor have finished speaking, the judge will decide if you're guilty or not.
-If the judge finds you guilty, you'll get a sentence.
+Once you and the prosecutor have finished speaking, the judge will decide if you're guilty or not.
+If the judge finds you guilty, you'll receive a sentence.
 The sentence you get depends on the details of the offence and your criminal record.
 It could be any of the following:

-- o an absolute discharge (your record won't show a conviction) - o a conditional discharge (you'll be regarded as not having been convicted if you meet conditions that the judge sets) - probation (a "suspended sentence" including, for example, community service) - o a restitution order (you must pay money to the victim) - o a fine - o a conditional sentence (most often means house arrest, which is like a jail term, but you serve it in the community) - o a jail term (up to two years less a day for a summary offence; up to two years for an indictable offence or up to ten years for theft of a motor vehicle)
+- o an absolute discharge (your record won't show a conviction) - o a conditional discharge (you'll be regarded as not having been convicted if you meet conditions that the judge sets) - probation (a "suspended sentence" including, for example, community service) - o a restitution order (you must pay money to the victim) - o a fine - a conditional sentence (most often means house arrest, which is like a jail term, but you serve it in the community) - o a jail term (up to two years less a day for a summary offence; up to two years for an indictable offence)